inabikarilibrary/inalib/inapedia/players/french/noxyne.md

 # Noxyne

 Noxyne is a French :fr: player, maining Nomash.

+## Style of play

+Noxyne plays the standard French style, heavily focusing on dash goals and aggressive defense.

 ## Achievements